winitzki/scall/tutorial/programming_dhall.md

 How can we implement functions like `isSingleLeaf` and `headMaybe` in Dhall?

 The general method for translating pattern matching into Church-encoded types `C` consists of two steps.
-The first step is to apply the standard function `unfix` of type `C → F C`.
+The first step is to apply the general function `unfix` of type `C → F C`.
 The function `unfix` is available for all Church-encoded types; we have shown its implementation above.

 Given a value `c : C` of a Church-encoded type, the value `unfix c` will have type `F C`, which is typically a union type.